 - “Jake’s Law” Texting and Talking While Driving Prohibition (SB348): Three days after Christmas in 2011, 5-year old Jake Owen tragically died in a car crash when a vehicle traveling 62 mph struck Jake’s mother’s vehicle.
 The driver that struck their vehicle never applied his brakes because he was distracted by the cell phone he was using.
-That’s why I authored Jake’s Law.
-Among the most highly prioritized and covered legislation in 2014 by the media, Jake’s Law is now one of the toughest laws in the nation that criminalizes cell phone use while talking or texting and driving.
+That’s why I authored Jake’s Law that criminalizes cell phone use while talking or texting and driving.

 - Expansion of the Maryland Antitrust Act (HB657): For too long, unscrupulous businesses had fixed prices on commodities and services, setting onerous minimum prices, in violation of the spirit of antitrust laws.
 That’s why I authored HB657, to ensure the clear prohibition of price fixing in Maryland.

-- Task Force on the Implementation of Tax Benefits for Emergency Preparedness Equipment (SB481): Recent power outages have cost Maryland taxpayers millions upon millions of dollars in out-of-pocket costs that are not reimbursable from utility companies that provide power.
-That’s why I authored and chaired the Task Force on the Implementation of Tax Benefits for Emergency Preparedness Equipment to make recommendations on reducing costs of purchasing generators and other necessary emergency equipment.
+- Task Force on the Implementation of Tax Benefits for Emergency Preparedness Equipment (SB481): Recent power outages have cost Maryland taxpayers millions.
+That’s why I authored legislation and chaired the Task Force on the Implementation of Tax Benefits for Emergency Preparedness Equipment to make recommendations on reducing costs of purchasing generators and other necessary emergency equipment.

 - Security Grants for Schools, Day Care Centers at Risk for Hate Crimes (SB1191): In early 2017, incidents of hate speech and hate crimes increased nationally and across the state.
-As the number of these reports rise, government has a responsibility to protect the families and communities we serve, with every available resource and tool at our disposable.
-That’s why I introduced and passed Senate Bill 1191 – Schools and Child Care Centers – State Grant Program – Security Upgrades for Facilities at Risk of Hate Crimes or Attacks.
-This legislation authorizes the Maryland Center for School Safety to make grants to schools and child care centers determined to be at risk of hate crimes or attacks, for security-related technology and facility upgrades, and security personnel.
-I’m especially thankful to the Jewish Community Relations Council (JCRC), Baltimore Jewish Council, Orthodox Union, Al-Huda School, United Maryland Muslim Council, and Maryland Parents for Education for their advocacy on this legislation.
+Senate Bill 1191 authorizes the Maryland Center for School Safety to make grants to schools and child care centers determined to be at risk of hate crimes or attacks, for security-related technology and facility upgrades, and security personnel.

-- Dedicated Funding for the Library For The Blind and Physically Handicapped (SB419): The Library for the Blind and Physically Handicapped (LBPH) is an enormously beneficial resource for disabled people throughout the State.
-However, under current law, it is the only library in Maryland that does not have a specific funding mechanism.
-As a result, funding for the library has fallen woefully short of the increasing needs and use of the facility.
-That’s why I worked with former 19th District Delegate Henry “Hank” Heller to author SB419, which establishes a minimum State funding source (estimated at $2.4 million) for the library.
+- Dedicated Funding for the Library For The Blind and Physically Handicapped (SB419): Prior to 2014, the Library For The Blind and Physically Handicapped was the only library in Maryland that did not have a specific funding mechanism.
+SB419 establishes a minimum State funding source (estimated at $2.4 million).

 - Tuition Waivers (SB656): SB656 expands tuition waivers for students with permanent and total disabilities, who are enrolled in classes for continuing education instruction designed to lead to employment, including life skills instruction.

 - Open Meetings Act (SB450): Transparency and accountability in government is crucial to building and preserving the public’s trust in government.
-In order to strengthen this transparency and accountability, I partnered authored a new law that substantially strengthens the Open Meetings Act by requiring training, oversight, and accountability in governmental proceedings.
-Thanks to the work of our coalition partners, Common Cause Maryland, Maryland Association of Counties (MACo), MDDC Press Association, and Maryland Municipal League (MML).
+In order to strengthen this transparency and accountability, I partnered with Common Cause of Maryland to pass a new law that substantially strengthens the Open Meetings Act by requiring training, oversight, and accountability in governmental proceedings.

 - Disclosure and Accountability of State Spending (SB604): Maryland puts the highest value on critical measures such as education, health care, and public safety.
-For example, 84% of proposed State General Fund expenditures for FY15 are projected to be spent in these three areas (education 48%, health care 25%, public safety 11%).
+For example, 84% of proposed State General Fund expenditures for FY15 are projected to be spent in education 48%, health care 25%, public safety 11%.
 However, many Marylanders who pay taxes are unaware of the extent to which their hard-earned tax dollars are spent toward these shared priorities.
 That’s why I authored SB604, which now requires, on all State income tax forms, the inclusion of an easy to understand graphical representation detailing how much of each General Fund dollar is spent on each major funding category.
 In addition, SB604 now requires that this information be posted on the Comptroller’s website, with instructions for the applicable income tax forms.
-Thanks to Comptroller Peter Franchot for his support of this legislation.
-Special thanks to Senate Leadership for including this legislation in the Senate’s 2014 priority legislation agenda.

 - Revenue Estimates and State Budget Projections (SB 371 / HB 503): For as long as anyone can remember, Maryland government has struggled to balance its budget just like families and businesses do every year – by knowing how much money is coming in, so that responsible spending decisions can be made as to how much money can go out.
 It’s been a serious problem that has led to a vicious, year-after-year, cycle in which state revenues are over-estimated at the beginning of the budget process.
 This results in huge shortfalls later in the year, which necessitate enormous mid-year cuts to health, education, public safety and environmental services throughout government.
 That’s why, as the Senate Chair of Spending Affordability Committee in 2017, I called for reforms of the Board of Revenue Estimates, and introduced Senate Bill 371 – State Budget – Appropriations – Income Tax Revenue Estimate Cap and Revenue Stabilization Account, to finally address the underlying structural problem.
 This legislation now mitigates the impact of revenue volatility on the State budget.
 Specifically, it establishes a new methodology for estimating nonwitholding revenues, creates a new “Fiscal Responsibility Fund,” increases Rainy Day fund balances, and dramatically increases capital school construction funding.